Like many B2B marketing terms, the word “audience” can mean several things.

 But despite being a catchall term, treating your audience with a one-size-fits-all approach in times like this can doom your campaigns before they launch.

-In uncertain times like these, your audience can also be referred to as your in-market accounts—as in, those who are ready-to-buy now.
+In uncertain times like these, your audience can also be referred to as your in-market accounts—as in, those who are ready to buy now.
 You can’t afford to miss out on the right targets.

 But there are more than just a few elements that form the foundation of a strong audience.
 Without a targeted place to start, your marketing efforts may be too shaky to drive meaningful results.

-Build an ideal customer profile (ICP)
+Build an ideal customer profile

 A lot rests on your ICP.
 As the blueprint that defines the key attributes of high-fit accounts, an ICP ultimately drives things like target account list creation, audience segmentation, and organizational structure.

-But uncovering the attributes of companies that are a great fit for your product or service isn’t possible without some data wrangling.
+However, uncovering the attributes of companies that are a great fit for your product or service isn’t possible without some data wrangling.
 Here’s how to build a reliable ICP in three steps:

 1. Get your hands on useful customer data